tataille/MMM-FreeBox-Monitor/README.md

 #### FreeBox Monitor registration:

 Before starting the Magic Mirror.
-Open your Freebox admin page at http://mafreebox.freebox.fr -> "Paramètres de la Freebox" -> "Gestion des accès".
-Check that "Permettre les nouvelles demandes d'association" is checked
+Open your Freebox admin page at [http://mafreebox.freebox.fr](http://mafreebox.freebox.fr) -> _Paramètres de la Freebox_ -> _Gestion des accès_.
+Check that _Permettre les nouvelles demandes d'association_ is checked.

 ![MMM-FreeBox-Monitor: Application association ](2016-11-23_21-43-40.png)

 The first time the Magic Mirror starts, a request is sent to Freebox Server to register the application.
-Select "Oui" on LCD display to register the mirror.
+Select ``Oui`` on LCD display to register the mirror.

 ![MMM-FreeBox-Monitor: Registration ](20160630_234117.png)

-Once session is opened, a file <code>freebox.txt</code> is created at the root of Magic Mirror installation directory.
-If you change the configuration for <code>mirrorName</code> or <code>ip</code>, you must delete this file.
+Once session is opened, a file ``freebox.txt`` is created at the root of Magic Mirror installation directory.
+If you change the configuration for ``mirrorName`` or ``ip``, you must delete this file.

 ## Dependencies
 - installed via `npm install`